Charming, elegant and sophisticated, the Russian Blue is a loyal and loveable cat with unique personality traits.

 The cost of looking after your Russian Blue over their lifetime can be expensive, especially if they develop a health condition.
 This is why it’s best to take out cat insurance as soon as you bring them home.

 A healthy Russian Blue can live for an average of 10 to 15 years, which means vet bills can add up.
-The costs of insuring them can vary depending on a number of factors including:
+The costs of insuring any cat can vary depending on a number of factors including:

 Find out how we calculate pet insurance and make sure your Russian Blue has a long and healthy life with a little help from LV=.